catchthirtythree/twitch-irc-connection/README.md

 ##### Steps:

-1. Connect to irc.twitch.tv:6667, authenticate and display incoming messages.
+1. Connect to irc.twitch.tv:6667, authenticate, join a channel and display incoming messages.